-- · nice never defects first. - provocable responds to a defection by promptly defecting.
-Axelrod's was surprised by the importance of promptly responding to a defection.
-He thought that "being slow to anger" would be a good strategy, but found it caused certain classes of programs to try even harder to take advantage. - forgiving programs that respond to single defections by defecting forever thereafter were not very successful.
-Moreover, it might well be better to respond to a TIT with 9/10 of a TAT - might dampen some echoes and prevent feuds. - clear Clarity seemed to be an important feature, because with TFT you know exactly what to expect and what would or wouldn't work.
-Too many random number generators or bizarre strategies in a program, and the competing programs just sort of said the hell with it and began to all D.
+•nice - never defects first

+•provocable - responds to defection by promptly defecting.
+Promptly responding defections is important. "being slow to anger" isn't a good strategy; some programs tried even harder to take advantage.

+•forgiving - programs responding to single defections by defecting forever thereafter weren't very successful.
+It's better to respond to a TIT with 0.9 TAT; might dampen some echoes and prevent feuds.

+•clear - Clarity seemed to be an important feature.
+With TFT you know exactly what to expect and what would/wouldn't work.
+Too many random number generators or bizarre strategies in a program, and the competing programs just sort of said the hell with it and began to all Defect.